Japanese hibachi vegetable recipes | Delicious & healthy

-- Slice all of the ingredients and marinade the zucchini in the oil with garlic powder.
-You can marinade all of the vegetables but I like to keep the rest to a more natural flavor myself.
+- Slice all of the ingredients and marinate the zucchini in the oil with garlic powder.
+You can marinade all of the vegetables, but I personally like to keep the rest in a more natural flavor.

-- Heat up your hibachi grill with your binchotan charcoal, that would of course be ideal.
-But if you don't have those don't worry.
-You can also grill these on any type of grill, or melt the butter in a pan over medium heat level.
+- Heat up your hibachi grill with your binchotan charcoal.
+That would, of course, be ideal.
+But if you don't have those, don't worry.
+You can also grill these veggies on any type of grill or melt butter in a pan over medium heat level.

-- First add the sliced onion to the grill, make sure the slices are large enough not to fall through the grates (as with all of the vegetables of course).
-Heat them for about three minutes.
+- First, add sliced onion to the grill.
+Make sure the slices are large enough not to fall through the grates (as with all of the vegetables).
+Grill them for about 3 minutes.

-- Add the other vegetables to the grill or pan for about four minutes each while the onion has been on the grill for three minutes.
-If you're using a pan or wok and are stir frying, make sure you fry them separately.
+- Add the other vegetables to the grill or pan for about 4 minutes each while the onion's been on the grill for 3 minutes.
+If you're using a pan or wok, and are stir-frying, make sure you fry them separately.

-- Finally, mix the grilled vegetables up in a bowl and add the soy sauce, teriyaki sauce and some salt and pepper to taste.
-I do like to keep the broccoli with a nice bite from the grill and will often times keep those separate from the mixing bowl and without sauce, just to give the dish more of a crunch.
+- Finally, mix the grilled vegetables up in a bowl and add the soy sauce, teriyaki sauce, and some salt and pepper to taste.
+I do like to keep the broccoli with a nice bite and will often keep it separate from the mixing bowl and without sauce, just to give the dish more of a crunch.

 - Give it a final touch by sprinkling your sesame seeds on top.

-Note: This is a just simple style Vegetable ement-3d9a784b” class=”textannotation disambiguated wl-thing” itemid=”http://data.wordlift.io/wl02114/entity/hibachi”>Hibachi.
-You can choose from so many vegetables that are almost all delicious coming from the :enhancement-e0d57876″ class=”textannotation disambiguated wl-thing” itemid=”http://data.wordlift.io/wl02114/entity/barbecue_grill”>grill and mixed in with some of the sauce.
+Note: This is a just simple vegetable hibachi.
+You can choose from so many other delicious vegetables that are fantastic grilled and mixed in with some of the sauce.

 Local street food sellers don’t use a specific unit of measurement to make their delicious dishes.
 Everyone follows a different procedure and style, which makes them unique.

-The homemade style uses what one has at hand at the time, so it’s kind of like leftover day, or whatever is seasonal, and you can pick up at the market.
+The homemade style uses what you have on hand at the time, so it’s kind of like leftover day.
+Or you can use whatever’s seasonal and you can pick up at the market.

 - Sesame oil

-- Stir fry the broccoli and carrots in the hot pan for about three minutes.
-Take out these tenderly fried vegetables and put them in a separate bowl
+- Stir-fry the broccoli and carrots in the hot pan for about 3 minutes.
+Take out these tenderly fried vegetables and put them in a separate bowl.

-- Cook the mushroom on their own and tenderize them until they have a golden-yellow color.
-Add them to the mixture of broccoli and carrots
+- Cook the mushrooms on their own and tenderize them until they have a golden-yellow color.
+Add them to the mixture of broccoli and carrots.

 - And lastly, just heat the bell peppers.
-When everything is prepared, mix them up and add teriyaki and soy sauce, salt and pepper according to your taste
+When everything’s prepared, mix them up and add teriyaki sauce, soy sauce, salt, and pepper according to your taste.

 You can also add some of these grilled Japanese eggplants.
-They’re a great side-dish and a pretty decent meat substitute because of all of their protein.
-I have six recipes in that post you can try.
+They’re a great side dish and a pretty decent meat substitute because of all of their protein.
+I have 6 recipes in that post you can try!

-Although you can certainly eat it as a side dish, vegetable Hibachi acts as the main course.
-It can be served with a lot of appetizing and mouth-watering sides like boiled rice, bun, bread, coleslaw, etc.
+Although you can certainly eat it as a side dish, vegetable hibachi acts as the main course.
+It can be served with a lot of appetizing and mouthwatering sides like boiled rice (with one of these sauces!), bun, bread, coleslaw, etc.

-The quick street style vegetable hibachi is mostly served alone.
-While at a traditional and fancy restaurant, it is served with an appetizing second food course.
+The quick street-style vegetable hibachi is mostly served alone.
+But at a traditional and fancy restaurant, it’s served with an appetizing second food course.

 - Cook the vegetables separately and in stages.
-Don’t mingle all the vegetables in the starting phase
+Don’t mix all the vegetables in the starting phase.

-- Heat the vegetables for only a few minutes just to let them remain crispy
+- Heat the vegetables for only a few minutes to let them remain crispy.

-- Make sure to slice the vegetables to bite-size
+- Make sure to slice the vegetables into bite-sized pieces.

-Each serving of Vegetable Hibachi contains enough calories for a regular and healthy person.
-It is a complete meal and not a snack.
+Each serving of vegetable hibachi contains enough calories for an average healthy person.
+It’s a complete meal and not a snack.